 The Authority owns PNC Park, Heinz Field, the Convention Center (including the Garage and Riverfront Plaza), PPG Paints Arena and Garage, North Shore Garage, North Shore Riverfront Park, the Benedum Center, the Heinz History Center, and 19 acres of land that constitutes the Lower Hill project.
 The Authority leases PNC Park to Pittsburgh Associates (holder of the Pittsburgh Pirates Major League Baseball Franchise) and Heinz Field to PSSI Stadium LLC. (a related entity to the holder of the Pittsburgh Steelers National Football League Franchise), pursuant to which each operates and manages the facility through 2030.
-The Authority leases PPG Paints Arena to the Pittsburgh Arena Operating L.P. (a related entity to the holder of the Pittsburgh Penguins National Hockey League Franchise), which operates and manages that facility and its Garage through June 30,
+The Authority leases PPG Paints Arena to the Pittsburgh Arena Operating L.P. (a related entity to the holder of the Pittsburgh Penguins National Hockey League Franchise), which operates and manages that facility and its Garage through June 30, 2040.

-2040.
 The Authority oversees management of the Convention Center (including Garage and Riverfront Plaza), and the North Shore Garage.
-The Authority manages the North Shore Riverfront Park.
-The Authority also owns the Benedum Center and the Heinz History Center, but its ownership is for financing purposes only; the Authority has no significant operating or management responsibility with respect to those facilities.
+The Authority owns and manages the North Shore Riverfront Park.
+The Authority also owns the Benedum Center and the Senator John Heinz Pittsburgh Regional History Center (Heinz History Center), but its ownership is for financing purposes only; the Authority has no significant operating or management responsibility with respect to those facilities.